 The management and implementation approach applied and tested under the Preparatory Action could also become a template for the future European Defence Research Programme (EDRP) after 2021.
 On a much larger scale, though.
-The 'Group of Personalities on the Preparatory Action for CSDP-related research' established by the Commission came to the conclusion in its report() that "given the importance of defence research investment, the scale of existing national defence research budgets and the high costs of developing cutting-edge defence technologies, the EDRP will need a total budget of at least €3.5 billion for the period 2021-27 in order to be credible and make a substantial difference".
+The European Parliament in its report on the European Defence Union (\) notes that the European Defence Research Programme will need a total budget of at least EUR 500 million per year over that period in order to be credible and make a substantial difference.